-Robert Shaw desperately wanted the role of Sinbad but was placated by being cast uncredited as the Oracle.
+Robert Shaw desperately wanted the role of Sinbad, but was placated by being cast uncredited as the Oracle.
 His face was heavily swathed in make-up and his voice electronically altered by a sound engineer.
 Shaw was paid £5000 for just one day's work.

 The Griffin, which fights the One-Eyed Centaur, was originally going to be a Neanderthal man, according to Ray Harryhausen's early concept art for the project (illustrated in charcoal pencil).
 The "Neanderthal man" concept would later be realized into the Troglodyte in Sinbad and the Eye of the Tiger (1977).

 When Sinbad and the others land on Lemuria, a cliff along the left side of the beach is covered with carvings.
 According to an interview given by Ray Harryhausen, the cliff doesn't exist.
 The scene was shot on a popular beach in Spain, and the cliff is a matte painting added to hide all the spectators.